 How can I live with my anxiety and can anyone love me?

-These were the questions I started to ask myself at the beginning of my healing.
-I had never asked myself such questions so that’s how I knew that something was shifting inside of me.
-I work hard every day to pull myself out of a constant state of worry.
+This was one of the questions I started to ask myself at the beginning of my healing.
+I had never asked myself such questions I knew that something was shifting inside of me.
+I have worked so hard every day to pull myself out of a that constant state of worry.
 I had to figure out my triggers and get an understanding of why they are my triggers in the first place.
-I also had to accept that I feel emotions deeper than most people so I need to protect myself a little more, even if it’s from myself.
-I had to get to my “why”.
+I also had to accept that I feel emotions deeper than most people and that it doesn’t have to be a dreadful thing.
+I just need to learn how to protect myself a little more, even if it’s from myself.
+I had to get to the bottom of my “why”.
 Why do I care so deeply for others that bluntly don’t care for me?
-I need to figure out why I’m gentle with everyone but myself.
-I need to figure out why I will go above and beyond for people but will be so accepting of the bare minimum for myself.
-Having this overwhelming feeling that I didn’t want to be alone.
-Since I felt like I needed everyone close to me to never feel unloved, I would try my best to make sure they always felt this abundant amount of unquestionable love.
+I needed to figure out why I’m so gentle with everyone but myself.
+I needed to figure out why I will go above and beyond for people but will be so accepting of the bare minimum for myself.
+It’s like I had this overwhelming feeling that I didn’t want to be alone so I would take any form of love given to me.
+Since I know how it feels when you feel unloved, I would try my best to make sure the people close to me would always feel an abundant amount of unquestionable love.
 Then, I would turn around and believe with my whole heart that I wasn’t worthy of the same.
 But why?
-Like, who abandoned me in the love department that I would be ok with being unhappy.
+Like, who abandoned me in the love department that I would be ok with being unhappy and unfullfilled.
 My husband would always say to me “You can be so critical” and of course I would get defensive, then after a bad anxiety attack and the death of my grandmother, it hit me.
-I’m not being critical because I think isn’t good enough, I’m actually being belittling because I don’t think I deserve him, his love, or our happiness.
+I’m not critical because I think he isn’t good enough; I’m actually being belittling because I don’t think I deserve him, his love, or our happiness.
 I guess it’s easier to say “I knew you were gonna leave me” instead of “I pushed you away”.

-These last 7/8 months I have learned so much about myself.
-I have learned that I’m worthy of the same kind of love that I put out in the universe.
-Now don’t get me wrong I have hurt some people also and I wish I could give them all the apology they deserve.
+These last 7/8 months I’ve learned so much about myself.
+I’ve learned that I’m worthy of the same kind of love that I put out in the universe.
+Now don’t get me wrong I have hurt some people that i genuinly loved and I wish I could give them all the apology they deserve.
 I wish I would have been more open and trusting because I truly believe hurt people will hurt people.
 I can be a really tough person to love.
-Through therapy, talking, and finally confiding in the people that love me I have really begun to love life and have the strength to fight for it.
-On this journey, I haven’t experienced not one negative thing from being vulnerable, which is funny because I have been fighting the vulnerability battle my whole life.
+Through therapy, talking, and finally confiding in the people that love me, I have really begun to love life and have the strength to fight for it.
+On this journey, I haven’t experienced a negative thing from being vulnerable, which is funny because I have been fighting vulnerability my whole life.